caetano-dev/Dictionary/README.md

 # Dictionary

-A minimalist dictionary built with JavaScript that supports 5 languages.
+A minimalist dictionary built with JavaScript that supports 5 languages*.

 ## English